Have you ever wondered:

 An open door, an unlocked gate, a moment of inattentiveness, and the Shiba may be gone forever.

-But once these dogs end up staying with you for a while, that makes them attached to you quite a bit.
+But once these dogs stay with you for a while, they become quite attached.

-But it can be worth it, which is why you have to tackle it in a meaningful and reliable manner.
+But it can be worth it, so you must tackle it in a meaningful and reliable manner.

-It’s all about understanding the mind of your pet and how he adapts to having other animals nearby.
+It’s all about understanding your pet’s mind and how he adapts to having other animals nearby.

 Sometimes it might be very well worth the effort.